Starcounter/Docs/docs/topic-guides/network/network-gateway.md

 * **MatchingHost**: HTTP Host header value to filter out requests to be processed by this proxy.

 In the example above when HTTP request with `Host` header `www.example1.sc` comes on port 80 its automatically transferred to port 8080 on localhost.

-To apply current gateway configuration \(URI aliases and reverse proxy configuration\) from `scnetworkgateway.xml` one should call `GET /gw/updateconf` on system port.
-If errors occur applying new changes - the previous configuration is kept.

 ## URI aliasing